tobiasjdcolvin/Full-Stack-Clicker/README.md

 ## Get Started:
 1. Clone this repository to your local machine
 2. `cd` into the **Full-Stack-Clicker** directory
+3. `cd` into the **russ_clicker** directory
+4. `cd` into the **backend** directory
-3. Run `npm install express` within the **Full-Stack-Clicker** directory - don't worry about the node files, I have put them in the .gitignore
+5. Run `npm install express` within the **backend** directory - don't worry about the node files, I have put them in the .gitignore
-5. `cd` into the **russ_clicker** directory
-6. `cd` into the **backend** directory
-7. Run `node server.js`
+6. Run `node server.js`
+7. Make sure you have MongoDB Community installed, and if using windows, install mongosh too, because it is not automatically included.
+Instructions for all of this [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)
+8. Start up the database if on Mac using `brew services start mongodb-community@8.0` and stop using `brew services stop mongodb-community@8.0`.
+If on Windows:
+    1. Open the command interpreter as an Administrator.
+Then, If you haven't already, create the database directory by doing `cd C:\` and then `md "\data\db"`.
+    2. Run mongod.exe by doing `C:\Program Files\MongoDB\Server\8.0\bin\mongod.exe" --dbpath="c:\data\db`.
+    3. If done correctly, you should see `[initandlisten] waiting for connections`.
-8. Copy and paste the ip it gives you into your browser, this should bring you to index.html, which is the login page.
+9. Copy and paste the ip you got from starting the node server into your browser, this should bring you to index.html, which is the login page.
-9. For now, login with the username "username", "Tobinski", or "Slurricane", registering users is not yet implemented.
+10. For now, login with the username "Dracian", "Tobinski", or "Slurricane" for testing.

 ## How To Contribute:
 As a rule of thumb, never start new code while you are on the main branch.